 The DNSMasq configuration file is located in /user/local/etc within the jail.

 Rename the supplied configuration file.
 We will start with a blank file.

-mv dnsmasq.conf dnsmasq.conf.reference
+mv dnsmasq.conf dnsmasq.conf.original

 There are some global parameters to set up first.
 Add the following lines to a new configuration file.
 Refer to this post for an explanation of the parameters.

 domain-needed bogus-priv domain=lan expand-hosts local=/lan/ listen-address=127.0.0.1,10.1.1.25 bind-interfaces